Leuven: Culture

 One of Belgium's conservatories is based in Leuven: the Lemmens Institute, which is described as "Faculty of Music, Performing Arts and Education".
 It is known for its music therapy education and its wordart-drama education.
-Kunstencentrum STUK is a cultural centre and venue in the city center for music, theatre, sound art, and dance.
+Kunstencentrum STUK is a cultural center and venue in the city center for music, theatre, sound art, and dance.
 Leuven holds a summer rock festival, Marktrock.
 Leuven has some university orchestras, such as the University Symphony Orchestra (USO), the University Symphonic Band (UHO). and the Arenberg Orchestra.

 In September 2009, the M – Museum Leuven opened in Leuven.
 It is a museum for both contemporary and historical art, located near het Ladeuzeplein.
-It has hosted exhibitions by international artists such as Angus Fairhurst, Sol LeWitt, Roe Ethridge and Charles Burns as well as Belgian artists such as Ilse D'Hollander, Jan Vercruysse, Antoon Van Dyck and Freek Wambacq.
+It has hosted exhibitions by international artists such as Angus Fairhurst, Sol LeWitt, Roe Ethridge, and Charles Burns, as well as Belgian artists such as Ilse D'Hollander, Jan Vercruysse, Antoon Van Dyck, and Freek Wambacq.

+The steady growth in cultural appeal over the last few decades has led to an increasing number of tourists.
+This is most likely to rise as Leuven will become Europe's Capital of Culture in 2030, together with many of its neighboring municipalities (LOV2030 - Leuven & Beyond).

 Leuven has a rich beer culture, being the birthplace of several beers such as Stella Artois, Leuvense Tripel, Domus and Keizersberg.
-It has several bars priding themselves in offering a wide variety of local and international beers, including a bar that claims to offer more than 3000 different beers.
+It has several bars priding themselves in offering a wide variety of local and international beers, including a bar that claims to offer more than 3000 different beers, next to brewpubs and brown cafés.

 The Higher Institute of Philosophy holds the archives of the German philosopher Edmund Husserl.